For the latest information on Coronavirus and pregnancy, please see our COVID-19 (coronavirus) FAQs.

 As an RCN member you can use our Counselling service for free, confidential support through challenging times.

-Please call us on 0345 772 6100 if you feel that you are being unfairly treated.
+Please contact us if you feel that you are being unfairly treated.

 If you are pregnant and believe your current working pattern is negatively affecting your health, think about asking to change it.
 As a pregnant worker you have a special status and your employer should be amenable to requests.
 Please also see our section on risks.